-The horizontal alignment of crib walls shall not depart from that specified by more than $\pm$ 20 mm.
+The horizontal alignment of crib walls shall not depart from that specified by more than \pm 20 mm.

-The heights of the tops of the walls shall not depart from those specified by more than $\pm$ 20 mm, except where the provision of such tolerances shall not permit the tops to join to adjacent structures neatly.
+The heights of the tops of the walls shall not depart from those specified by more than \pm 20 mm, except where the provision of such tolerances shall not permit the tops to join to adjacent structures neatly.

-53 Boulder retaining walls
+54 Boulder retaining walls

-53.1 Boulder retaining walls
+54.1 Boulder retaining walls

-Clause 53 applies to the provision of boulder retaining walls.
+Clause 54 applies to the provision of boulder retaining walls.

-53.2.1 Rock fill
+54.2.1 Rock fill

-Rock fill must be sound igneous, metamorphic or approved sedimentary rock (as per MRTS04) that must meet the minimum requirements of Table 53.2.1 below
+a) Rock fill must be sound igneous, metamorphic or approved sedimentary rock (as per MRTS04) that must meet the minimum requirements of Table 54.2.1 below.

-Table 53.2.1 - Properties of rock fill
+Table 54.2.1 - Properties of rock fill

 Property Test Method Limit

 Density (APD) Q109 2.6 t/m3 minimum

-Rock Material Strength as Is(50) Q187 1.0 MPa minimum
+Rock Material Strength as Is(50) AS 4133.4.1 1.0 MPa minimum

-Los Angeles Value Q206 25% maximum
+Los Angeles Value AS 1141.23 25% maximum

-Sodium Sulphate Soundness (5 cycles) Q209 5% maximum
+Sodium Sulphate Soundness (five cycles) AS 1141.24 5% maximum

-Water Absorption Q214A/B 2.0% maximum
+Water absorption Q214B 2.0% maximum

-- b) Rock must be fresh or slightly weathered and not rounded - c) For the selected source of rock fill, i.e., quarry, the contractor must develop a methodology outlining the quality assurance procedures that would be adopted to manage the production of rock fill meeting the stipulated requirements described in this specification a) a drainage blanket of minimum width 300 mm must be placed behind the boulder wall to act as permanent drainage to the adjacent fill material.
-Material in the drainage blanket must be sound, durable, fresh, angular and semi-rounded or rounded stone.
-The rock size shall comply with the size limitations in Table 53.2.2 below

-- d) The shape and size of rock must comply with the following - i. nearly cubic rock where possible - ii. rock with a ratio of maximum to minimum dimension of not greater than 3 - iii. at least two split faces - iv. the minimum dimension of a boulder shall be 0.5 m, and - v. multiple blocks at any given cross section is not permitted.
+- b) Rock must be fresh or slightly weathered and not rounded - c) For the selected source of rock fill i.e., quarry, the contractor must develop a methodology outlining the quality assurance procedures that would be adopted to manage the production of rock fill meeting the stipulated requirements described in this specification - d) The shape and size of rock must comply with the following: - i. nearly cubic rock where possible - ii. rock with a ratio of maximum to minimum dimension of not greater than three - iii. at least two split faces - iv. the minimum dimension of a boulder shall be 0.5 m, and - v. multiple blocks at any given cross section is not permitted.

-53.2.2 Drainage blanket
+54.2.2 Drainage blanket